The proofs of Le Road Trip came today!

 Each sheet of proof paper holds two pages of text in numerical order.
 This happens to be pages six and seven.
 I’m supposed to look each page over and let my production editor know if the color saturation and contrast in up to snuff.

-Last Friday Top Cat called me at work and said, “Let’s pack a picnic dinner and a bottle of Bordeaux and go to Morgan Park and watch the sun set tonight.”
-That’s the kind of call that a person dearly wants to hear after a long week of work.
+To celebrate, Top Cat said “Let’s pack a picnic dinner and a bottle of Bordeaux and go to Morgan Park and watch the sun set tonight.”

-And as we are hauling ourselves from the parking lot to the lush lawns of Morgan Park, I say to Top Cat, “I’m putting out a request to the Universe for a Blue Jay feather tonight, so keep a look out.”
+And as we are hauling ourselves and our buffet from the parking lot to the lush lawns of Morgan Park, I say to Top Cat, “I’m putting out a request to the Universe for a Blue Jay feather tonight, so keep a look out.”

 And, not a half minute later, Top Cat says to me, “Oh, here it is.”

 That’s the Blue Jay feather that Top Cat almost stepped on, on our way to our picnic dinner.
-(That’s T.C. in the background, with the picnic hamper.)
+(That’s my dear sweet Top Cat in the background, with the picnic hamper.)

 And then he said, “Oh.
 Never mind.”